 Are you ready to become the Battle of Green Talent's next winning Entrepreneur or Investor?
 Read all about last year's winners experience in an exclusive double interview.
-Here are some insights from Laura, Operations Director of (last years winning team) ReLi and Felix Hübner, the 2021 winning investor!
+Here are some insights from Laura, Operations Director of 2021 winner ReLi and Felix Hübner, the 2021 winning investor!

 Laura Laringe: Operations Director of ReLi, winning venture of the Battle of Green Talent 2020-2021

 Hi Laura, could you tell us, how has ReLi fared after the Battle of Green Talent 2021 and what are the next steps?

 After the Battle of Green Talent we developed the venture further and entered different contests and business challenges taking home a couple of wins along the way.
 The prototype of our product is expected to be ready by the end of October '21, and we have found a partner for a pilot project starting in December.
 So exciting times for ReLi coming up!

 The basic idea for ReLi was developed during the ESADE business school that I participated in as an EIT InnoEnergy student.
 But the Battle really allowed us to redefine the business idea and finetune it.
 We got so much out of the feedback and we have learned a lot throughout the competition.
 I should also give a big shout-out to our advisor from Engie, who helped solve some key technical questions.

 What advice would you give the entrepreneurs or talents of the next edition?

 To just go for it, as you have nothing to lose and everything to gain.
 Even if you don’t have a detailed business idea yet, you can still shape your idea and meet other talented people who can help throughout the competition.
 In the previous edition, we merged with another venture in order to leverage the talents of both teams.
 And even if you’re not in it for the win, there’s so much to gain in terms of feedback, validating your idea, developing the skills needed in your career etc.